Twalord/PykeBot/README.md

 Toornament Tournaments

 (Challengermode Matches)
-    Challengermode changed their website and the stalker hasn't been updated
+    Challengermode changed their website and the stalker hasn't been updated yet.

 Summoners INN League Seasons